-The last full triennial valuation of the Royal County of Berkshire Pension Fund was carried out as at 31 March 2019 as required under Regulation 62 of the Local Government Pension Scheme Regulations 2013 (the Regulations) and in accordance with the Funding Strategy Statement of the Fund.
-The results were published in the triennial valuation report dated 31 March 2020.
-We are currently carrying out the 2022 triennial valuation, which will be incorporated in next year's actuary's statement.
+The last full triennial valuation of the Royal County of Berkshire Pension Fund was carried out as at 31 March 2022 as required under Regulation 62 of the Local Government Pension Scheme Regulations 2013 (the Regulations) and in accordance with the Funding Strategy Statement of the Fund.
+The results were published in the triennial valuation report dated 31 March 2023.